-There are new telehealth devices can provide 24/7 monitoring and medication reminder alerts that notify caregivers when medication isn’t taken.
-It is wonderful to be a part of a society that is advanced enough to make these accessible and easy to use devices, they are clearly going to improve quality of life among many Baby Boomers.
+There are new telehealth devices that can provide 24/7 monitoring and medication reminder alerts that notify caregivers when medication isn’t taken.
+It is wonderful to be a part of a society that is advanced enough to make these accessible and easy to use devices, they are clearly going to improve the quality of life among many Baby Boomers.

-These devices provide peace of mind to caregivers, consumers and the children of the elderly.
+These devices provide peace of mind to caregivers, consumers, and the children of the elderly.
 According to a report done by Grand View Research Inc., the United States telehealth market is anticipated to reach $2.8 billion in 2022.

 Telehealth can offer the medical industry an opportunity to save money and be more efficient.
-The providers across the nation will need to prepare to accommodate the baby boomer population.
+The providers across the nation will need to prepare to accommodate the Baby Boomer population.
 Despite the clear benefits to telehealth use, there are many barriers limiting its emergence into the senior living industry.